Introduction

 Limitations

-The main limitation of our study is that presently, the most accurate methodology to define sulci —especially the small, shallow, and variable tertiary sulci—requires researchers to manually trace each structure on the cortical surface reconstructions.
-This method is arduous and time-consuming, which, on the one hand, limits the sample size in terms of number of participants, while on the other, results in thousands of precisely defined sulci - a push-pull relationship reflecting a conversation in the broader human brain mapping and cognitive neuroscience fields between a balance of large N studies and “precision imaging” studies in individual participants (Allen et al., 2022; Gratton et al., 2022; Naselaris et al., 2021; Rosenberg and Finn, 2022).
-Though our sample size is comparable to other studies that produced reliable results relating sulcal morphology to brain function and cognition (e.g., (Cachia et al., 2021; Garrison et al., 2015; Lopez-Persem et al., 2019; Miller et al., 2021; Roell et al., 2021; Voorhies et al., 2021; Weiner, 2019; Willbrand et al., 2022a, 2022b; Yao et al., 2022)), ongoing work that uses deep learning algorithms to automatically define sulci should result in much larger sample sizes in future studies (Borne et al., 2020; Lyu et al., 2021).
-Finally, the time-consuming manual definitions of primary, secondary, and tertiary sulci also limit the cortical expanse explored in each study, thus, restricting the present study to LPC/LPOJ.
+The main limitation of our study is that presently, the most accurate methodology to define sulci —especially the small, shallow, and variable PTS—requires researchers to manually trace each structure on the cortical surface reconstructions.
+This method is limited due to the individual variability of cortical sulcal patterning (Fig. 1, Supplementary Fig. 5), which makes it challenging to identify sulci without extensive experience and practice.
+However, we anticipate that our probabilistic maps will provide a starting point and hopefully, expedite the identification of these sulci in new participants.
+This should accelerate the process of subsequent studies confirming the accuracy of our updated schematic of LPC/LOPJ.
+This manual method is also arduous and time-consuming, which, on the one hand, limits the sample size in terms of number of participants, while on the other, results in thousands of precisely defined sulci.
+This push-pull relationship reflects a broader conversation in the human brain mapping and cognitive neuroscience fields between a balance of large N studies and “precision imaging” studies in individual participants (Allen et al., 2022; Gratton et al., 2022; Naselaris et al., 2021; Rosenberg & Finn, 2022).
+Though our sample size is comparable to other studies that produced reliable results relating sulcal morphology to brain function and cognition (e.g., (Cachia et al., 2021; Garrison et al., 2015; Lopez-Persem et al., 2019; Miller et al., 2021; Roell et al., 2021; Voorhies et al., 2021; Weiner, 2019; Willbrand, Parker, et al., 2022; Willbrand, Voorhies, et al., 2022; Yao et al., 2022), ongoing work that uses deep learning algorithms to automatically define sulci should result in much larger sample sizes in future studies (Borne et al., 2020; Lyu et al., 2021).
+The time-consuming manual definitions of primary, secondary, and PTS also limit the cortical expanse explored in each study, thus restricting the present study to LPC/LPOJ.

 Conclusion